House prices in EC1N, London

 Based on 45 sales recorded in the last three years (HM Land Registry).

-The median home in EC1N, City Of London has sold for £617,500 over the last three years — well above the ~£290,000 England & Wales average.
-The average of £740,996 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
+The average house price in EC1N, London over the last three years is £737,296, with a median sold price of £617,500 — well above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
 That's drawn from 45 recorded sales — a thinner, lower-volume local market.

 EC1N price trend